Share with your friends

 Pillars of gastronomy

-The other most potent influences on Classical French Cuisine include
+The other most potent influences on Classical French Cuisine include:

 La Varenne (1618-1678)

 Chef.
-Wrote Le Cuisinier Francois
+Wrote Le Cuisinier Francais.

 Brillat-Savarin (1755-1826)